 • Installing drought landscaping with indigenous plants, which will cut back on outdoor water usage, Grass and flowers that require high water maintenance.
 Always use drought-resistant vegetation and replace perennials with native plants.

-• The best time to water your garden is early in the morning when loss of water due to evaporation is reduced.
+• The best time to water your garden is early in the morning when the loss of water due to evaporation is reduced.

 • Use the correct settings on home appliances such as the dishwasher and washer.
 Run a full load of laundry every time, but when you don’t have a full load, adjust the settings to use less water.

-9. Don’t throw out printed paper.
+Don’t throw out printed paper.
 Use the other side if possible—at least as scrap paper.

 These are just simple, painless ways of being active participants in preserving the planet and fostering environmental responsibility.
-Start by doing the little things, and before you realize it you’ll be on your way to a healthier and “greener” lifestyle.
+Start by doing the little things, and before you realize it you’ll be on your way to a “greener” lifestyle.

 There are so many different energy efficient home design options available that we couldn’t possibly list them all.
 Still not sure if going green is right for you?
 Reach out to your local designer or builder – they will have plenty of information; especially if they are a certified green professional.

 Are you looking to build an energy efficient home or are you in the process?
 Let us know in the comments section below – we’d love to hear from you!